forem/admin-docs/docs/_advanced-customization/config/smtp-settings.md

 The port that your mail server runs on.
 This could be 25 or 587 for unencrypted/TLS email, or 465 for SSL-encrypted email, so it's best to confirm these settings with your SMTP service provider.

 ### Authentication
-If your mail server requires authentication, you need to specify the authentication type here, e.g. **plain**, **login**, or **cram_md5**
+If your mail server specifies authentication type, you will need to make sure that this field reflects this.
+The default is usually "login" (which will send password Base64 encoded), with other options being "plain" (will send the password in the clear) or "cram_md5" (combines a Challenge/Response mechanism to exchange information and a cryptographic Message Digest 5 algorithm to hash important information).

 ### User name
-If your mail server requires authentication, copy the username from your server.
-This might be the username before the **@** sign, or it may be your entire email address.
+Username specified for your SMTP service (not always the username for accessing your account).
+This varies from provider to provider.
+For some, this may be the username before the **@** sign, or it may be your entire email address.
 [For Sendgrid, this is always `api key`](https://docs.sendgrid.com/for-developers/sending-email/upgrade-your-authentication-method-to-api-keys#upgrade-to-api-keys-for-your-smtp-integration).
 Check with your SMTP host if you are unsure.

 ### Password
-If your mail server requires authentication, copy the password from your server.
-Sendgrid users will need to generate an API key instead, and [use the full API key as the password.](https://docs.sendgrid.com/for-developers/sending-email/upgrade-your-authentication-method-to-api-keys#upgrade-to-api-keys-for-your-smtp-integration)
+Password specified for your SMTP service (not always the password for accessing your account).
+Sendgrid users will need to generate an API key instead, and [use the full API key as the password.](https://docs.sendgrid.com/for-developers/sending-email/upgrade-your-authentication-method-to-api-keys#upgrade-to-api-keys-for-your-smtp-integration).
+[Sendinblue users will need to request an SMTP password from Support before being able to use SMTP](https://help.sendinblue.com/hc/en-us/articles/209463245).

 ### Domain
 If you need to specify a HELO domain, you can do it here.
+If not, leave this field blank.